-On the other hand, when we geometrically describe a transformation, we usually describe how we take the original graph in (x, y)-coordinates in order to find the graph for the physical relation in (u, v)-coordinates.
-Describing the horizontal transformation corresponds to a mapping $x \mapsto u$.
-Our composition requires the inverse mapping $u \mapsto x$, which explains why horizontal transformations use operations that are the inverse of what we expect.
+On the other hand, when we geometrically describe a transformation, we usually describe how we take the original graph in (x,y)-coordinates in order to find the graph for the physical relation in (u,v)-coordinates.
+Describing the horizontal transformation corresponds to a mapping $x\mapsto u$.
+Our composition was stated in terms of the inverse operation $d:u\mapsto x$.
+This means that the geometric description of a transformation of the domain involves the inverse of the function used in the actual composition.
+This explains why horizontal transformations use operations that are the inverse of what we expect.